leanprover-community/lean4game/DOCUMENTATION.md

 ### Level

-#### Preample

-A level file is a lean file that imports at least `GameServer.Commands` and starts with the four lean commands
+A level file is a lean file that imports at least `import GameServer.Commands` and starts with the following Lean commands.

 ```lean
 Game "NNG"